gregfeliu/City_Divider/README.md

 # City_Divider

 ## Description and Results
 Cities have borders, but how can we identify the regions within those borders?
-In this project, I use the business centers within a city to sub-divide it.
+In this project, I sub-divide cities using the business clusters found within that city.

 ![New Rochelle](/geovoronoi_new_ro_economic_zones_adjusted.png)